JohnRugen/Front-End-Development-Projects/ReadMe.txt

 to connect, I'm placing it in the front end repo.
 This is because I used Firebase to handle the database.
 I thoroughly enjoyed creating this application at university.
 More information and documentation can be found within the project.

+Patatap Clone:

+A very simple project that helped me understand Paper.js and Howler.Js.
+Each key press creates a circle with a random sound & colour.